 All proposals are reviewed by the MBL’s Research Awards Committee, which consists of MBL scientists from the resident and visiting research programs as well as additional ad hoc reviewers when necessary.
 The Committee’s charge is to evaluate applications first and foremost based on scientific merit, using NIH-style peer review and scoring.
 Other criteria include appropriate fit within the MBL, collaborative opportunities, and synergy with current initiatives, as well as opportunities to attract new investigators and new and innovative areas of research to the MBL community.

 A proposal for a project embedded in the laboratory of one of the year-round investigators will require a copy of a letter from the hosting investigator and the director of the host Center or Program.
 Likewise, a proposal for a project that is embedded within one of the advanced courses will require a letter of confirmation and commitment of space from the hosting Course Director(s).
 Projects that take advantage of and which are embedded within other programs are strongly encouraged.

-How to Apply The application form can be downloaded as a Word template: MBL Research Award Application Form.
-Completed applications are due by 11:59 pm EST, December 15, annually, and should be emailed as a single PDF document to email@example.com.
-Notification of decisions will be made in early February.
+How to Apply To apply for an MBL Research Award, click here.
+Completed applications are due by 11:59 pm EST, December 1, 2014.
+Notification of decisions will be made by March 1, 2015.
 If you have any questions about the application, the awards, or the awards process, please see MBL Research Award FAQ sheet, email the Office of Research and Programs at firstname.lastname@example.org, or call 508-289-7173.